latexjs/latexjs/README.md

 Here's everything I am aware of where behavior would differ from native equivalents:

-1. **All files to be processed need to be under the current working directory**.
+1. **All files to be processed (that aren't part of TeX Live) need to be under the current working directory**.
 We mount the current working directory inside the Emscripten virtual file system - trying to access above that (`../`) won't work.
-We can work on fixing this.

 That's it for now.